 - The pyramids were built by a star map, where the Great Sphinx was the primary point – the point that symbolized the vernal equinox on the Earth, while all other points on the map were arranged relative to such primary point.

-‘Due to achievements of the Egyptians in geodesy and geography Egypt became a geodetic centre of the world.
-Other countries placed their sacred sites and capitals relative to the Egyptian ‘prime meridian’.
-Examples of such capitals are Nimrud, Sardis, Suza, Persepolis, and apparently the ancient Chinese capital An-Yang… Since each of the geodetic centres was both the political and geographical ‘navel’ of the earth, they built there an omphalos, or navel stone depicting the northern hemisphere from the equator to the pole, covered with meridians and parallels, with indication of directions and distances to other ‘navels’.’
+Because of the advanced geodetic and geographic science of the Egyptians, Egypt became the geodetic centre of the known world.
+Other countries located their shrines and capital cities in terms of the Egyptian ‘zero’ meridian, including such capitals as Nimrod, Sardis, Susa, Persepolis, and apparently even the ancient Chinese capital of An-Yang… As each of these geodetic centres was a political as well as a geographical ‘navel’ of the world, an omphalos, or stone navel, was placed there to represent the northern hemisphere from equator to pole, marked out with meridians and parallels, showing the direction and distance of other such navels.

 For some reason the authors of the above quote don’t take into account Egypt was not only the centre of geodesy and geography, but the unquestionable centre of astronomy and observation of stars as well, whereas the first so-called navel was the Giza plateau or more specifically the Great Sphinx.
 Should we look on the map, we can see Giza being almost at the centre of the world’s habitable landmasses.